-Question: Who should I contact?
+Whom should I contact?

 - Any questions regarding the editorial process (questions about a report, editor’s letter) should go to the Editor of your paper.

-- Questions about the journal itself, or questions about the editors, should go to the Executive Editor.
+- Questions about the journal itself, or questions about the Editors, should go to the Executive Editor.

-Question: How do I obtain a receipt?
+How do I obtain a receipt?

 I paid twice to submit my article.
 How do I obtain a refund?

-Question: Can I ask that you not send my article to a particular referee?
+Can I ask that you not send my article to a particular referee?

 My paper was rejected.
 Can I change it and resubmit it?

 No. If you want to appeal the decision, visit Appeals Process.

 My paper was rejected.
 Since then I have written what I believe to be a new paper that uses material from the old paper.
 Can I submit the new paper?

-While this means the editor is likely interested in your topic, it is not the same as an offer to revise and resubmit your paper.
+While this means the Editor is likely interested in your topic, it is not the same as an offer to revise and resubmit your paper.
 This is much closer to the editor offering you the option to work on your paper and submit it anew.
-Ultimately, your revision’s unconditional chances of publication in the RAPS are not much better than they would be for any other brand new submission.
-Your paper will likely only proceed toward publication if you can convince the editor, as well as the assigned referee, of its merits.
+Ultimately, your revision’s unconditional chances of publication in RAPS are not much better than they would be for any other brand new submission.
+Your paper will likely only proceed toward publication if you can convince the Editor, as well as the assigned referee, of its merits.
 The assigned referee may change, and his or her views on acceptability may be different from the feedback you received on the initial round.
-In a case like this, if you take up the editor’s offer, you should do so understanding that your paper faces approximately the same chance of acceptance as a new RAPS submission.
+In a case like this, if you take up the Editor’s offer, you should do so understanding that your paper faces approximately the same chance of acceptance as a new RAPS submission.

-Q.: Why do appeals cost several times more than a regular submission?
+Why do appeals cost several times more than a regular submission?

 Appeals impose a very high cost on the editorial system.
 Each appeal goes to at least two new reviewers.
-Furthermore, for papers that are eventually published by the RAPS, the fee is refunded in full.
+Furthermore, for papers that are eventually published by RAPS, the fee is refunded in full.
 For additional details, see Appeals Process.

 How do I submit an appeal?